President Trump Orders 30-Day Review of Strategy to Fight ISIS

-President Donald Trump ordered the Joint Chiefs of Staff Saturday to begin a 30-day review of the nation's strategy to combat ISIS, as he seeks to intensify the U.S. campaign against the extremist group that holds swaths of territory in Iraq and Syria.
+President Donald Trump ordered members of his Cabinet and the Joint Chiefs of Staff Saturday to begin a 30-day review of the nation's strategy to combat ISIS, as he seeks to intensify the U.S. campaign against the extremist group that holds swaths of territory in Iraq and Syria.

-In a formal executive action, Trump called for "a plan to accomplish the defeat of ISIS," within 30 days, a senior administration official said.
-The full text of the order was not immediately released publicly, but the public signing before television cameras, rather than a private request to the Pentagon, was designed to "convey to the world and to our allies the strength of our resolve," the official said.
+In the formal executive memorandum, Trump declared that "It is the policy of the United States that ISIS be defeated."
+The the public signing before television cameras, rather than a private request to the Pentagon, was designed to "convey to the world and to our allies the strength of our resolve," a senior administration official said.

 "It represents a profound statement on the part of the United States that we are committed to ending this atrocity, which is necessary from a national security standpoint, but the intended results include saving an unknowably large number of people on a humanitarian level as well," the official said.